Dance organ

-A dance organ (Orgue de danse) is a French mechanical organ designed to be used in a dance hall or ballroom.
+A dance organ (Orgue de danse) is a mechanical organ designed to be used in a dance hall or ballroom.
 Originated and popularized in Paris, it is intended for use indoors as dance organs tend to be quieter than the similar fairground organ.

 History

 Dance organs were principally used in mainland Europe.
 In their earliest days before the First World War they were used in France, Spain, Belgium and the Netherlands.
-After the First World War their use waned apart from in Belgium and the Netherlands where they became a mainstream form of music at public venues until the Second World War.
+After the First World War their use waned apart from in Belgium and the Netherlands, where they became a mainstream form of music at public venues until the Second World War.

 The dance organ came into its own during the early 1900s, with many large instruments built by Gavioli and Marenghi.
-In the early 1910s the firm of Mortier began expanding out the sound-schemes of these instruments with a variety of novel and new pipework and percussion adapted to the new emerging styles of early 20th century popular music.
+In the early 1910s the firm of Mortier began expanding out the sound schemes of these instruments with a variety of novel pipework and percussion adapted to the new emerging styles of early 20th century popular music.
 Other manufacturers such as Hooghuys and Fasano followed suit.
 Many instruments with older style sound schemes from Gavioli and Marenghi were modernized by Mortier and others either partially or entirely.

-In Antwerp, Arthur Bursens built several hundred relatively small roll and book-operated café orchestrions under the trade name "Ideal" and "Arburo" (Arthur Bursens and (Gustav) Roels).
-Roels was an early business partner, succeeded by Frans de Groof.
-The smaller cafes of the Antwerp area were Bursens' main customers, as these premises often did not have space or income to justify a larger (Mortier or Decap) dance organ.
-A coin was dropped into a wallbox that allowed one tune from a roll that usually had three or four tunes on it to be played.
-At the end, the roll would rewind ready to play from the beginning again.
-Multi-tune rolls were produced frequently to keep up with the demand to hear the latest popular hits.
+In Antwerp, Arthur Bursens built several hundred small roll and book-operated café orchestrions under the trade names "Ideal" and "Arburo" (a combination of Arthur Bursens and (Gustav) Roels).
+Roels was an early business partner, later succeeded by Frans de Groof.
+Bursens primarily catered to the smaller cafés in the Antwerp area, which often lacked the space or income to justify a larger Mortier or Decap dance organ.
+Patrons would drop a coin into a wallbox, allowing one tune from a roll that typically contained three or four tunes to play.
+At the end of the tune, the roll would rewind, ready to play from the beginning again.
+To meet the demand for the latest popular hits, multi-tune rolls were frequently produced.